 Emergency Dentistry in Weymouth, MA

 Emergencies are always unexpected and unwanted.
-The good news is, if you should have a dental emergency in Weymouth, MA, you can count on Aesthetic and Restorative Dentistry to provide you with the care you need to restore health to your teeth and gums.
+The good news is, if you should have a emergency dentistry in Weymouth, MA, you can count on Aesthetic and Restorative Dentistry to provide you with the urgent dental care you need to restore health to your teeth and gums.
 Whether you’ve experienced a sports injury or simply a bad fall, whether your teeth or gums have been affected, our team can get you treated promptly.

 What is a Dental Emergency?